bayesian-optimization/BayesianOptimization/README.md

 ## 1. Specifying the function to be optimized

-This is a function optimization package, therefore the first and most important ingreedient is, of course, the function to be optimized.
+This is a function optimization package, therefore the first and most important ingredient is, of course, the function to be optimized.

 **DISCLAIMER:** We know exactly how the output of the function below depends on its parameter.
 Obviously this is just an example, and you shouldn't expect to know it in a real scenario.
 However, it should be clear that you don't need to.
 All you need in order to use this package (and more generally, this technique) is a function `f` that takes a known set of parameters and outputs a real number.